Vladimir Putin signals help for Kim Jong Un but quiet on weapons

 "We will always support the decisions of President Putin and the Russian leadership... and we will be together in the fight against imperialism."

-On Tuesday the US State Department spokesman Matthew Miller reiterated that any transfer of arms would violate UN Security Council resolutions and "a sign of the desperate state in which the Russian government finds itself" amid the Ukraine war.
+On Tuesday US state department spokesman Matthew Miller reiterated that any transfer of arms would violate UN Security Council resolutions and be "a sign of the desperate state in which the Russian government finds itself" amid the Ukraine war.

 He added that "we will not hesitate to take action to hold those accountable if necessary".